jgomer2001/pipelines-plugin/README.md

 }
 ```
 <!--
 More attributes can be added if desired.
+-->
 The `User` resource should be already there if you used Agama lab's policy designer.
--->
+Ensure the `role` attribute is not mandatory.

 The easiest way to test the policy is using Tarp.
 Continue with the steps in the doc [page](https://docs.jans.io/head/cedarling/cedarling-quick-start-tbac/) for this purpose now using the previously setup Jans Server and the policy just created.
 To get the policy URI in Agama Lab, go to "Policy Stores", click on "Manage" on the corresponding policy row, and then on "Copy link".